Your smile breaks through the clouds of grey

 - Lucia from Mermaid Melody Pichi Pichi Pitch is ditzy and stuck in a Love Triangle but is also nice and has a strong sense of friendship.

-- Parodied in Monthly Girls' Nozaki-kun with Mamiko, the In-Universe heroine of Nozaki's very popular manga.
-She's clumsy, average-looking, and not actually that interesting as a person, but manages to snag the hottest guy in school.
+- Parodied with Mamiko, the In-Universe heroine of Nozaki's generic but very popular shoujo manga Let's Fall in Love!.
+She's clumsy, average-looking, and acknowledged by the characters as not that interesting as a person, but she manages to snag the hottest guy in school.

-- 9-year old Ririka from Nurse Angel Ririka SOS downplays this.
+- 10-year old Ririka from Nurse Angel Ririka SOS downplays this.
 She has long blonde hair and is a Pink Heroine when in Magical Girl form.
-She's in love with her senpai Kaoru, who is slightly older than her and also taller than her, but is Oblivious to Love when it comes to her childhood friend Seiya.
+She's in love with her senpai Kanou, who is slightly older than her and also taller than her, but is Oblivious to Love when it comes to her childhood friend Seiya.
 Ririka is friendly and heroic but isn't overly energetic or spunky.

 - Yuki from School-Live!, but unfortunately for her she's stuck in the wrong genre and in the wrong demographic.
 As a result, she's a Deconstructed Character Archetype.
 Bubbly, pink, and happy, Yuki is a friendly Ordinary High-School Student.
 She loves school and loves everyone around her.
 Unfortunately for her, she's so immature and eccentric that she sticks out like a sore thumb and thus was ostracized at school.
 Yuki is rather Book Dumb, though she can be very insightful in her moments of clarity.
 As innocent and cheerful as she is, Yuki suffers from her mind repressing the fact she's in a zombie apocalypse, leading her to be the The Load for much of the series.
 Eventually she gets better.